 - An astonishing 285 million people around the world are visually impaired.
 If nothing is done to curb the situation, that number could triple in the next few decades.

 - Being visually impaired is not the same as being totally blind.
 When people use the word ‘blindness’, they are referring to one of several different types and stages of visual impairment.
 For instance, some blind people can see shapes.
-Others can see colours.
+Others can see colors.
 You also have those that can see light.